I usually steer clear of what we call the “gray areas” in the Christian life. But sometimes, something has got to be said. This is one of those times.

 …women should adorn themselves in respectable apparel, with modesty and self-control, not with braided hair and gold or pearls or costly attire, but with what is proper for women who profess godliness—with good works.

 Contextually, Paul is instructing Timothy on what he ought to teach the church.
-In verse 9, Paul tells Timothy what he specifically needs to teach the women.
+In verse 9, Paul tells him what to specifically teach the women.
 To which he says, women should make themselves beautiful (“adorn themselves”) with respectable clothing, with modesty and with what displays self-control.
 If you were to do a biblical word study you would notice those words relate to both outward dress and inward demeanor.

 Paul’s specific prohibitions add another layer to our understanding of modesty.
 Back in those days, women would wear these up-do’s that involved huge decorated braids twisted on the top of their head.
 This particular type of hair style, along with costly attire, was for those who were flaunting their wealth and beauty.